-Attach LATCH system compatible child restraints only at the locations shown.
-If a child restraint is not secured properly, your child could be seriously injured or killed in an accident.
+- Attach LATCH compatible child restraints only at the locations shown in the illustration.
+If a child restraint is not secured properly, your child could be seriously injured or killed in an accident. - Do not secure a child restraint in the center rear seating position using the LATCH anchors.
+The child restraint will not be secured properly.